UPRI-earthquake/upri-earthquake.github.io/doc/intro-to-seiscomp.md

 ## Installation from Pre-Compiled Release Package
 This guide provides instructions for installing SeisComP packages on machines running Ubuntu.
 These guide works for Ubuntu 20.04 and 22.04, as of this writing.
-For more comprehensive installation details, please consult the [official documentation](https://www.seiscomp.de/doc/base/installation.html).
+For more comprehensive installation details, please consult the <a href="https://www.seiscomp.de/doc/base/installation.html" target="_blank">official documentation.</a>

 1. Begin by creating a directory where you intend to download and install SeisComP packages.
 2. Navigate to the directory you've just created and download the appropriate SeisComP binary package compatible with your Linux distribution and architecture.
-You can obtain this package from the [SeisComP download site](https://www.seiscomp.de/downloader/).
+You can obtain this package from the <a href="https://www.seiscomp.de/downloader/" target="_blank">SeisComP download site</a>.

 3. Within the same directory, retrieve the SeisComP maps using the following command:
     ```bash
     wget "https://www.seiscomp.de/downloader/seiscomp-maps.tar.gz"